Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 but allow it to be omitted in case the chosen KEM already guarantees ciphertext integrity.

 The reason for this is to ensure that the delegating party can distinguish key handles that belong to its ARKG seed.
-For example, applications using the W3C Web Authentication API [WebAuthn] do not know beforehand which authenticators are connected and available.
+For example, this is important for applications using the W3C Web Authentication API [WebAuthn], which do not know beforehand which authenticators are connected and available.
 Instead, authentication requests may include references to several eligible authenticators, and the one to use is chosen opportunistically by the WebAuthn client depending on which are available at the time.
 Consider using ARKG in such a scenario to sign some data with a derived private key: